UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-07-25-User-driven-Autopilot.md

 That way you will also get `userPrincipalName` of the user that started deployment!

-To make assignment of the configuration profiles based on the user I came up with design to have two groups:
+To make assignment of the configuration profiles based on the user I came up with a design to have two groups:

 ![AP19]({{ site.url }}/assets/images/posts/2022-07-25/userap19.png)